xpipe-io/xpipe/README.md

 - Comes with integrations for all commonly used terminals for all operating systems
 - Exclusively uses established CLI tools and therefore works out of the box on most systems and doesn't require any additional setup
 - Allows you to customize the launched shell's init environment
+- Launch connections from the GUI or commandline

 #### All your connections in one place